Hooks and re-Hooking

-This means that we can mobilise the correct expertise quickly and economically wherever you want to re-hook.
-PALFINGER MARINE is also the only lifeboat manufacturer with a substantial service organisation operating in China, where 60 percent of all vessels dry-dock.
+This means that we can mobilize the correct expertise quickly and economically wherever you want to re-hook.
+PALFINGER is also the only lifeboat manufacturer with a substantial service organization operating in China, where 60 percent of all vessels dry-dock.

 Competitive and closed prices:

-- All required drawings and calculations are provided by PALGFINGER MARINE.
+- All required drawings and calculations are provided by PALGFINGER's marine business

-- PALFINGER MARINE takes care of the cumbersome approval process.
+- PALFINGER takes care of the cumbersome approval process

-The SeaCure LHR M2 Lifeboat Release and Retrieval Systems (LRRS) have been designed and tested in compliance with the latest IMO regulations, and are based upon more than 85 years experience in developing lifesaving equipment.
-We believe LIFETIME EXCELLENCE needs to be backed up with competence onboard your vessel, therefore we offer our Computer Based Training as part of the hook offer.
-As your partner, we will guide you through the rules and regulations,looking after your lifesaving equipment through our global service network, managed and monitored in our safety management system.
+The SeaCure LHR M2 Lifeboat Release and Retrieval Systems (LRRS) have been designed and tested in compliance with the latest IMO regulations, and are based upon more than 85 years experience in developing lifesaving appliances.
+We offer our computer-based training as part of the hook offer.
+As your partner we will guide you through the rules and regulations, looking after your lifesaving appliances through our global service network, managed and monitored in our safety management system.

 |LIFEBOAT HOOKS||FREE FALL HOOKS|